Mornac/holbertonschool-hbnb/part4/README.md

 > Thanks
 > [Gwendal Minguy-Pèlerin](https://github.com/gwendalminguy/) my co-author of the previous parts of this project for his expertise and professionalism.
-We worked a lot, in a positive spirit, with respect!
+We worked a lot, but it was in a positive spirit, with respect and fun!